bayodelaoye/firebnb/README.md

 React/Redux CSS

 I used React and Redux on the frontend for state management and to display the various pieces of information I obtained from the database.
 A PostgreSQL database is used on the live site in production, whereas a SQLite database is used in development.
-Furthermore, with CSS I was able to make media queries to ensure my site is responsive on screen sizes.
+Furthermore, with CSS I was able to make media queries to ensure my site is responsive on different screen sizes.

 ## Frontend